 - The angle was a bit too much at first, but over time I was able to go from basically doing dead hangs to actually linking together moves and practice placing gear.

 - Two-foot lengths are a little too long if you’re hoping to link moves between identical sizes, but again you’ll get used to it.
 Conversely, shorter intervals would just be annoying to construct and would not allow consecutive moves within a segment.
-Perhaps if you have the real estate, a solution would be to construct continuous cracks floor to ceiling for all sizes.
+Perhaps if you have real estate, a solution would be to construct continuous cracks floor to ceiling for all sizes.
 Just be wary of board flex.

 - The #0.5 size is far too difficult at the angle of my crack machine.
 In retrospect, I should have used something closer to #0.4 (perfect fingers for me) if anything at all.
-Also, I suspect that training fingers at that angle would result in some serious joint pain long term.
+Also, I suspect that training fingers at that angle would result in some serious joint pain long-term.

 - I didn’t texturize the inside of the cracks.
 I was worried about tearing up my skin and decided that the smooth texture would only serve to make me stronger (think wood grips).
 I found this to indeed be the case.
 Admittedly, I do use tape gloves.
-This not only restores some friction, but avoids pesky hotspots that result from frequently rubbing against the smooth wood surface.
+This not only restores some friction but avoids pesky hotspots that result from frequently rubbing against the smooth wood surface.

 - On the flip side, I also did not worry about sanding down the inside of the cracks.
-I was sure to remove any potential splinters, but ended up relying on the repetitive use to smooth everything out.
+I was sure to remove any potential splinters but ended up relying on the repetitive use to smooth everything out.

-- This was a result of my poor craftsmanship not foresight, but the cracks ended up not being perfectly parallel.
-While at first this was an annoyance, it proved to be a helpful feature in the end.
+- This was a result of my poor craftsmanship, not foresight, but the cracks ended up not being perfectly parallel.
+While at first, this was an annoyance, it proved to be a helpful feature in the end.
 I originally intended to construct the cracks at the perfect size for each camalot, but having the slight variation from top to bottom allowed me to work sizes just above and below the optimal cam size.
 I would emphasize that you do not need much variation to achieve this.
-In a two foot segment, the size narrows or widens at most an eighth of an inch.
+In a two-foot segment, the size narrows or widens at most an eighth of an inch.

-So the million dollar question is, “did it really work?”
+So the million-dollar question is, “did it really work?”
 I would say, “Absolutely!”
-If you do not have regular access to crack climbing outdoors and want to develop a basic proficiency and increase strength and endurance, this is certainly an effective way to do so.
+If you do not have regular access to crack climbing outdoors and want to develop basic proficiency and increase strength and endurance, this is certainly an effective way to do so.
 I have not had the chance to test the waters of Astroman, but a recent trip to Red Rocks and romp up Cloud Tower revealed the improvements in both jamming efficiency and endurance.

 - Dead Hangs: Simply doing dead hangs, especially at first, allows you to really concentrate on perfecting the technique of jamming at various sizes while developing the muscles required to do so.
 With time, I was able to hang from a single hand and eventually add weight in the form of a rack.

-- Lock-offs: After I felt comfortable hanging from one hand, I could actually start to lock-off and then start to put together one or two moves.
-This helps to develop other muscle groups used in crack climbing, notably shoulders and core.
+- Lock-offs: After I felt comfortable hanging from one hand, I could actually start to lock off and then start to put together one or two moves.
+This helps to develop other muscle groups used in crack climbing, notably the shoulders and core.
 These muscles, along with your thumbs, will be performing the same motions dozens of times during a crack pitch and they need to be ready to do so.
 By using the crack machine to practice these movements, you will be all the more prepared.

 - Practice placing gear: Admittedly you’re going to feel like a goober racking up to tackle your eight-foot indoor trainer, but I found that the rigors of placing gear on lead were best simulated by actually doing the task.
 In the same way you’re practicing the other skills, jamming and moving up a crack, placing gear on lead must be mastered.